gauri17-pro/KEDA-demonstration/README.md

 ## KEDA ecommerce demo (microservices)

-This repo is a tiny ecommerce-style system built specifically to **demo KEDA autoscaling on YouTube**.
+This repo is a tiny ecommerce-style system built specifically to **demo KEDA autoscaling**.

 It contains **3 deployable components**: